Open Monitoring Meditation: A Practical Guide to Open Awareness

 Five Steps for Open Monitoring Meditation Today

 Use this five-step sequence for a short beginner session.
-If you have a history of trauma, panic, or dissociation, keep the session short and choose an external anchor such as sound or the feeling of your feet on the floor.
+If you have a history of trauma, panic, or dissociation, we usually suggest keeping the practice brief and choosing an external anchor such as sound, light, or the feel of a paintbrush handle in your hand.
 Keep it plain, and stop before the practice turns into strain.

 Open monitoring usually works best when the session is short and alert, while longer silent practice fits people who already have stable attention.